Statistics Meet Systematics: Resolution of the Massive Early JWST Galaxy Tension: Results

 \section{Results}

-Our main result is the finding that the inferred efficiency of star formation is grossly dominated by systematic uncertainties on the inferred stellar mass of the JWST detected galaxies.
-Fig.\ \ref{fig:MBK sys} shows the resulting cumulative comoving stellar mass density curves, for the central value estimates in purple, as well as the deviations including systematic errors in orange.
+Our main result is the finding that the inferred efficiency of star formation is grossly dominated by systematic SED uncertainties on the inferred stellar mass of the JWST detected galaxies and its amplification of the Eddington-like bias.
+Figure \ref{fig:MBK sys} shows the resulting cumulative comoving stellar mass density curves, for the central value estimates in purple, as well as the deviations including systematic errors in orange.
 The upper systematic error for $\epsilon$ is acquired by comparing the galaxy point's central value with the sys+ curves, which corresponds to comparison with the \textit{lower} dark orange curves in Fig.~\ref{fig:MBK sys}.
-We compute analogously for the lower systematic error, which correspond to the \textit{upper} light orange curves.
+We compute analogously for the lower systematic error, which corresponds to the \textit{upper} light orange curves.
 As shown, the total uncertainty on the inferred efficiency is dominated by systematic errors in the SED-inferred galaxy stellar mass.

 Cumulative comoving density plots can only be made for individual galaxies, even for galaxies at the same $z$, given they have differing systematic uncertainties on their SED-inferred stellar mass, which shifts the model curves uniquely in the quantities shown in Fig.~\ref{fig:MBK sys}.
 To visualize the full sample in a 2D parameter space, we recast the previous comparisons into efficiency–mass and efficiency–$z$ space.
 For each object, we determine the central value of $\epsilon$ by matching the central galaxy point to the appropriate $\rho_\star$ curve.
 The same is done for the error bars to propagate the uncertainties described above.
 Figure~\ref{fig:eff sample var} shows only the values of sample variance in the errors, which is subdominant for most sources.